 It’s no secret that exercising regularly, and consistently has fantastic benefits for your physical health.
 It also keeps us looking good.
-What about your thinking?
+What about your brain health?
 Does exercise build a better brain?

 The answer is yes!
 There’s growing scientific evidence showing that exercise is just as important, if not more so, to give us a bigger, better, brighter brain.